henoriega/FOLPS-nu/README.md

 - [Alejandro Aviles](mailto:avilescervantes@gmail.com)

 *Special thanks to Arnaud de Mattia for helping with the [Jax](https://github.com/cosmodesi/folpsax) version of this code.
-Thanks to other people who have ran this code*: Diego Gonzalez, Sofía Samario, Jorge Cervantes, Mario Rodriguez-Meza, Sebastien Fromenteau, Mariana Vargas-Magaña, Gerardo Morales Navarrete, ...